Morocco packing list for women

 Denim trousers

 Denim jeans can be quite useful in the autumn and spring months in Morocco.
-They are versatile and sturdy, don’t need ironing, pair with anything and can easily work for day or night if accessorised properly.
+They are versatile and sturdy, don’t need ironing, pair with anything and can easily work for day or night if accessorized properly.

 I would however not recommend wearing them on the longer driving days as they may not be the most comfortable.